safegergis/safegergis/README.md

 ---

-*"Making technology work for everyone, not just the technically inclined."*
+*"Making technology work for everyone"*